lunchpacked130/KQ6AGI_GBAGI/README.md

 ### How do I use GBAGI to convert AGI games to GameBoy Advance rom?

-If you'd rather make your own rom, or convert some other AGI games from your collection, just follow this simple guide
+If you'd rather make your own rom, or convert some other AGI games from your collection, just follow this simple guide.
+(Images are from a previous version, but the layout is identical.

 First you'll need the game files for the AGI game you want to port and GBAGI.
 For this guide I'm using KQ6AGI, but any AGI game should potentially work.
 The procedure is identical for all AGI games

+> [!IMPORTANT]
+> GBAGI is Windows only (Sorry)

 **1) downloads and preparations**